arnicas/interactive-vis-course/README.md

     * http://childmortality.org/ - UN Inter-agency Group for Child Mortality Estimation (IGME), of which UNICEF is a member (new data coming in September)

-* More coming soon...
+#### Quantified Self

+#### Data Set Resources

 ### 4. Evaluation

 Grading based on weekly homeworks (60%) and a final project (40%) that uses many of the techniques in a storytelling project using data that interests you.
-This is a project course - you will be making things more than you will be reading or writing, but there will be a bit of that too.
+This is a project course - you will be making things more than you will be reading or writing, but there will be a bit of that, too.

 Primary emphasis is on end user experience and data honesty; secondary consideration will be good coding practices.

-**Due Dates**: Due by 5pm on Monday before class day, unless I decide otherwise...
+**Homework Due Dates**: Due by 5pm on Monday before class day, unless I decide otherwise...
 You will be submitting links by email (arnicas@gmail.com).

 ## Background: D3 Books and Tutorial Materials